Yandex Cloud

 Data storageData storage

-• What are the features of disk storage when a database (e.g., MySQL® or PostgreSQL) is located in a Kubernetes cluster?
+• What should I consider when using disk storage for a database, such as MySQL® or PostgreSQL, deployed in a Kubernetes cluster?

-• How do I connect to managed Yandex Cloud databases?
+• How do I connect a pod to managed Yandex Cloud databases?

-• What is the right way to add a persistent volume to a container?
+• How do I correctly attach a persistent volume to a container?

 • What types of volumes does Managed Service for Kubernetes support?